Planning your website strategy

 You don’t set and forget 12 months’ worth of TV, radio or newspaper ads.
 You measure results and change your approach to maximise engagement and conversion - be that a sale, or an enquiry.

-The thing that differs when planning your website from traditional advertising is the TV networks, radio stations and newspapers don’t change the rules on a regular basis.
+When planning your website, the thing that differs from traditional advertising is that TV networks, radio stations and newspapers don’t change the rules on a regular basis.
 They take your ad, it runs and it works or it doesn’t.
 That’s it.

 Google and the other search engines not only move the goalposts on where your site ranks, they charge varying amounts for their advertising based on quality.
-That’s right, try to buy an ad that lands on a page not related to the ad.
+That’s right, you pay more for ad clicks that land on a page with content that's not related to the ad.
 (When you think about it, that makes a lot of sense).

 Now, you need to start thinking in that same way about your organic (unpaid) traffic.
 No website out of the box is going to dominate search results.
 That’s like a race car team expecting their new car will win its first race without even a lap of testing.

-With Facebook Ads and Google Ads (formerly known as AdWords), you can easily see whether you’re getting your desired ROI and, if you’re not, you change up the campaign or stop it.
+With Facebook Ads and Google Ads (formerly known as AdWords), you can easily see whether you’re getting your desired results and, if you’re not, you change up the campaign or stop it.
 What’s more, you can tell almost immediately whether the new ad message works better than the old one.
 Even if you don’t get a phone call, you know when you’ve had a click!
-You can’t even tell how many people have actually seen your TV or newspaper ads, but with the web the number of impressions are tracked also.
+You can’t even tell how many people have actually seen your TV or newspaper ads, but with the web the number of impressions are also tracked.